Hoekz/JS-TDD-201/Dates/module-dates.md

 matches and the date falls between the `start` and `end`.
 It then returns each of the corresponding labels.

 Our `clearReminders` method simply resets the list of reminders.
 We've also exposed the `day` of week lookup object.

+### test setup

+In our [sinon.test.js](/Dates/sinon.test.js#L5-15) file, we can setup a `sinon` clock that enables mocking of timing functionality.

+We also have a call to `restore` the clock, which restores JavaScript to normal behavior.
+We also call `clearReminders` to avoid tests polluting one another.